tjni/setuptools-git-versioning/README.rst

 **Limitations:**

-- Currently the only supported VCS supported is *Git*
+- Currently the only supported VCS is *Git*

 - Only git v2 is supported